WSU-cshimizu/ceg4110-group-project-team07/deliverables/user-stories.md

 ## Tester Stories

 - As a Tester, I want to check whether the design requirements is met by automated testing.
-To make sure the buttons, Text fields work so that the information can be provided when uploading the details.
+To make sure the buttons, Text fields work so that the information can be provided when uploading the details. - Gokulnaath G
 - As a tester, I want to test the API integration is executed in the way which achieves consistent and efficient validation of the location navigation functionality. - Gokulnaath G

 - As a tester, I want to check the images and video upload functionality so that the user can upload without any errors.